ciscoheat/superforms-web/src/routes/components/+page.md

 </style>
 ```

-Some explanations are definitiely at hand!
+Some explanations are definitely at hand!
 First, `type T = $$Generic<AnyZodObject>` is a way of defining generic arguments in components.
-Having defined `T` as `AnyZodObject` (a schema type), we can use it in the `form` prop to ensure that only a `SuperForm` matching the `field` prop are used.
-Unfortunately this takes a bit of knowledge of the types, but that's what examples are for, right?
+Having defined `T` as `AnyZodObject` (a schema type), we can use it in the `form` prop to ensure that only a `SuperForm` matching the `field` prop is used.
+Unfortunately, this takes a bit of knowledge of the types, but that's what examples are for, right?

 What may look strange is `ZodValidation<T>`, this is required because we can use refine/superRefine/transform on the schema object, which will wrap it in a `ZodEffects` type, so it's not a `AnyZodObject` anymore.
 The `ZodValidation` type will extract the actual object, which may be several levels deep.